tocosta/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 'train/Inertial Signals/body_acc_x_train.txt' | The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 'train/Inertial Signals/body_gyro_x_train.txt' | The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-## Transformation Details
+## Transformation details

 There are 5 parts:

 1. Merges the training and the test sets to create one data set.
-* The result is a 10299 x 561 data frame, as in the original description ("Number of Instances: 10299" and "Number of Attributes: 561")
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set
 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## How `run_analysis.R` implements the above steps:

+* Checks if the file exists, otherwise it downloads;
+* Checks if the file has already been extracted to the directory;
+* Load both test and train data;
+* Load the features and activity labels;
+* Extract the mean and standard deviation column names and data;
+* Process the data;
+* Merge and creates data set:
 * The result is saved as "./tidy-UCI-HAR-AVG-dataset.csv", a 180x68 data table (181 with column name), where as before, the first column contains subject IDs, the second column contains activity names (see below), and then the averages for each of the 66 attributes are in columns 3...68.
-There are 30 subjects and 6 activities, thus 180 rows in this data set with averages`
+There are 30 subjects and 6 activities, thus 180 rows in this data set with averages.

-## How `run_analysis.R` implements the above steps:

-* Checks if the file exists, otherwise it downloads.
-* Checks if the file has already been extracted to the directory.
-* Load both test and train data.
-* Load the features and activity labels.
-* Extract the mean and standard deviation column names and data.
-* Process the data.
-* Merge and creates data set

 ## Columns for the tidy set of data